xchjason/modemixer-backend-databricks/README.md

-# ModeMixer Backend
+# Databricks ModeMixer Backend

 The **ModeMixer Backend** provides a FastAPI-based RESTful API that serves as the backbone for the ModeMixer web application.
-It powers AI-driven fashion design pipelines by interacting with OpenAI models, MongoDB, and other components.
+It powers AI-driven fashion design pipelines by interacting with OpenAI models, MongoDB, and other components. **Note** this is our Databricks backend.
+It is forked from another of our repos built at the same time for Microsoft Azure Hackathon.
+It is all our work and was built during the timeframe of the hackathon.
+In this project we switched our language models to dbrx which greatly improved the speed of our inference.

 - [How To Run API](#run-instruct)
 - [Tech Stack](#tech-stack)